Hacienda Carmona

 Hacienda Carmona is an incredibly beautiful estate located on the fertile slopes of the Hunahpú Volcáno (also called Agua in Spanish), in the heart of the Antigua Valley.
 Coffee was first planted here in the 1800s, and many of the original Typica and Bourbon varieties originally planted remain today and contribute to the elegant and distinct flavour profile this special farm produces.

 At 700 Hectares in size, Hacienda Carmona is quite a large estate.
 Some 150 hectares are dedicated to coffee, and around 500 to natural reserve.
-In addition to its stunning homestead (with gardens inspired by a trip the family took to France in the 1800s), the estate raises Holstein cattle, and now includes a restaurant and mountain biking track.
+In addition to its stunning homestead (with gardens inspired by a trip the founding family members took to France in the 1800s), the estate raises Holstein cattle, and now includes a restaurant and mountain biking track.

-With the help of her nephews Luis Pedro and Ricardo Zelaya, Maria began to upgrade Carmona, renewing and establishing new plots, and making changes to the agricultural practices in place.
-By focusing on improving plant nutrition, irrigation and pruning techniques Maria was able to get better quality and productivity from her crop.
-More organic farming practices were also introduced, like the use of cow manure from the estate’s Holstein dairy cows to fertilise the trees.
-Over a decade on, these efforts have resulted in greater yields, healthier trees and an across-the-board improvement in the quality of the coffee produced!
-Having spent more than five decades at the helm of Carmona’s operations, Maria eventually decided to retire, choosing to hand the reigns over to Ricardo and Luis Pedro.
+Over a decade on, these efforts have resulted in greater yields, healthier trees and an across-the-board improvement in the quality of the coffee produced.
+After spending more than five decades at the helm of Carmona’s operations, Maria eventually decided to retire, choosing to hand the reigns over to Ricardo and Luis Pedro.
 Sadly, Maria passed away in early 2024, yet her passion for producing beautiful Antiguan coffees and celebrating the family’s heritage lives on through the work of her two nephews at the farm.

 The Zelaya family’s big heart is as evident in Hacienda Carmona as it is in Santa Clara Estate.
 Upon entering the property, one is welcomed by a small school for the youth of the communities that live near the farm.
 The recently renovated classrooms serve as a primary during the week, and in the evenings and weekends as a technical coffee-focused school.
 With the help of coffee organisation Anacafe, the school has produced four graduating classes, with many of those students going on to study agriculture at university.
-Along with the Zelayas, the school is funded by Canadian organisation Health for Humanity and by special fundraising programs run by coffee buyers, like our own Santa Clara Scholarship Fund.
-Head here to learn more about the Zelaya family’s work in Antigua.
+Along with the Zelayas, the school is funded by Canadian organisation Health for Humanity and by special fundraising programs run by coffee buyers, like our own Santa Clara Scholarship Program.

 ABOUT ANTIGUA GUATEMALA